waku-org/research/docs/incentivisation.md

 ## Waku i13n challenges

-Waku has no consensus and no native token, which brings it closer to reputation-incentivized file-sharing networks.
+Waku has no consensus and no native token, which brings it closer to reputation-incentivised file-sharing networks.
 As of late 2023, Waku only operates under reputation-based rewards and punishments.
 While [RLN-Relay](https://rfc.vac.dev/spec/17/) adds monetary punishments for spammers, slashing is yet to be activated.

-Monetary rewards and punishments should ideally be atomically linked with the node's behavior.
+Monetary rewards and punishments should ideally be atomically linked with the node's behaviour.
-A benefit of blockchains in this respect is that the desired behavior of miners or validators can be verified automatically.
+A benefit of blockchains in this respect is that the desired behaviour of miners or validators can be verified automatically.
 Enforcing atomicity in a communication network is more challenging: it is non-trivial to prove that a given piece of data has been relayed.